-You don't need an EIN to operate your farm, but you will need one if you hire employees, open a bank account, or have other taxable income.
+You don't need an LLC EIN to operate your farm, but you will need one if you hire employees, open a business bank account, or have other taxable income.

 There is no filing fee to obtain an EIN.
-You should receive your EIN within a few days after submitting the application.
-Keep this number in a safe place – you will need it when you file your farm's taxes.
+You should receive your EIN within a few days after applying.
+Keep this number safe – you will need it when you file your farm's taxes.

-Alternatively, you can use IncFile's service to apply for your EIN number.
+Alternatively, you can use IncFile's service to apply for your EIN.

-Opening business accounts for a farming operation is the safest way to separate personal assets and personal funds from the legal liability of your small business.
+Opening a business account for a farming operation will help keep your personal assets and funds separate from the legal liabilities of your LLC cattle company.

 Cattle LLC Taxes

-Generally, a single-member LLC is treated as a disregarded entity (sole proprietorship) for tax purposes.
+Generally, a single-member LLC is treated as a disregarded entity for tax purposes.